marvisosasu/Google--Page-Clone/README.md

-This is a clone of the popular google homepage
+This is a clone of the popular google homepage using html and css